CTXz/stm32f1-picopwner/README.md

 `dump.bin` is the file that the target board's flash memory will be dumped to. **If left unspecified, the script will not write the dump to a file and only print its content to the terminal.**

-> Note: If you decided to use a release binary instead of building the target firmware yourself, you will need to specify the path to the binary using the
+> Note: If you decided to use release binaries instead of building the target firmware yourself, you will need to specify the path to the directory holding
-> `-t` flag or else the script will attempt to look for the binary in `target/target.bin` by default.
+> the target firmware binaries using the `-t` flag.
+By default, the script will attempt to look for the binaries in the `target/` directory of the cloned
+> repository.

-4. From this point on, simply follow the instructions printed by the script.
+1. From this point on, simply follow the instructions printed by the script.

 If the dump script worked, you should now have a complete dump of the target board's flash memory in the `dump.bin` file (or whatever you named it).
 Please note that it is normal for the dump to contain a lot of `0xFF` bytes at the end due to unused flash typically being erased to `0xFF`.